samthomson/nostr-play/README.md

 - allow setting a 'local' nickname to each person
 - get message contacts too, as they might not be the same as who I follow. dedup or display separately.
 - deploy
+- mute list
+- some kind of [local?] cache